-The Agency continues to see recovery from the COVID-19 pandemic, evidenced by the 6.0% increase in tolls, fees, and fines in FY23; however, recovery has been slower than expected resulting in total tolls, fees, and fines coming in 7.12% below budget.
+The Agency continues to see increases in traffic on the system, evidenced by the 7.7% increase in tolls, fees, and fines in FY24.
 Due to the Agency's demonstrated financial discipline and actions taken in recent years to further strengthen the finances, the Agency has very strong liquidity and is well positioned to meet its continued financial obligations.

-In accordance with the Agency's toll policy, new toll rates were approved by the Agency's board of directors for implementation effective July 1, 2023.
+In accordance with the Agency's toll policy, new toll rates were implemented effective July 1, 2023.
 New toll rates reflect a 2% inflationary increase at all toll points.